 The beginning of a New ‘Ireland’

-In 1937, a referendum was held for a new constitution to remove all British ties from Ireland.
+In 1937, a referendum was held for a new constitution to remove all British ties with Ireland.
 56% of people voted in favour of and Ireland adopted a new constitution, becoming a fully independent country.
 The country changed its name to… Ireland.
 Just “Ireland”.
 The country is often referred to as the Republic of Ireland to differentiate itself from the island of Ireland, but its official name is simply Ireland.

 This was to reflect that Ireland’s claimed territory was the entire Island, believing the partition of Ireland to be illegitimate.
 Despite this claim though, Northern Ireland continued as normal, as a part of the United Kingdom.
 Ireland exercised their independence by choosing to remain neutral in WWII which started just two years later.